 - Modem/Router Combo: No

-Would you be interested in a no-frills modem that is great at its job and doesn’t leave a hole in your pocket?
-Well, that is the Netgear CM1100 — which is a tad better when it comes to cutting through the gaming latency than the older CM1000.
+Would you be interested in a no-frills Netgear modem that is great at its job and doesn’t leave a hole in your pocket?
+Well, that is the CM1100 — which is a tad better when it comes to latency than the older CM1000.
 And if you seek highlights, this is one of the more future-proof modems in the picture.

 Why is it suited for Comcast Xfinity?

 First of all, the compatibility stands out— meaning you can use this networking device with any given Xfinity internet plan across regions (excluding the fiber connections).
-As a standout Xfinity-approved modem, the CM1100 features DOCSIS 3.1 networking technology with backward compatibility.
+The device also features DOCSIS 3.1 networking technology with backward compatibility.

 Design and Build